Finders Keepers (American game show): Round two

 The process repeated with a second hidden pictures round and set of rooms to search.
 The dollar values increased to $75 for finding a correct hidden picture and $100 for successfully finding a hidden object in a room.

 One of the rooms in round two was secretly designated as the day's "Instant Prize Room."
-If a team won control of this room and found its hidden object, both members won a bonus prize that was theirs to keep regardless of the final outcome of the game.
+If a team won control of this room and found its hidden object, both members won a bonus prize that was theirs to keep regardless of the outcome of the game.

 The team with the most money at the end of this round won the game and advanced to the Room to Room Romp.
 Both teams kept all money earned, the losing team receiving consolation prizes.

 Tiebreaker

 If the scores were tied at the end of the second round, a shortened Hidden Pictures round was played as a tiebreaker.
 The first team to find two pictures won the game.